 The exam is assessed individually.
 The oral examination consists of a critical presentation and reflection of the project report followed by further examination in problems raised in the report or the oral presentation.

-Re-examination: At the re-exam is the student allowed to improve the oral presentation
+Re-examination: The re-exam will be based on the original report, improvements of the report and an improved oral presentation